southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 # <img src="https://srtcdnstorage.blob.core.windows.net/software/nextgen/slserver/titansyslog48.png" alt="Titan Syslog Server logo"> Titan Syslog Server - Cloud Edition for Linux </img>

 Thank you for choosing Titan Syslog Server - Cloud Edition from South River Technologies.
 This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
-Simply fire up your Titan SysLog Server VM, and run your business.
+Simply fire up your Titan Syslog Server VM, and run your business.

 ## What's on the VM?